Snowy2174/CustomResources/README.md

     ```
    - Daily Player Limits
      <br>Due to technical limitations, it is currently not possible to have daily-limits for *Slimefun* resources.
 However, a reasonably good extraction-control configuration can be achieved by first adding the small few raw *Slimefun* resources to the Town Production offers (*Sifted Ore, Oil Bucket, Uranium, Salt, Nether Ice*), and then disabling the small few machines which directly extract these (*gold_pan, oil_pump etc.*).
-10. If you want to use the [*MythicMobs*](https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/Home) plugin with *TownyResources*:
+10. If you want to use the [*MythicMobs*](https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/Home) plugin with *CustomResources*:
     - Town Production:
     <br>You can add *MythicMobs* items to the offers list, simply by using *MythicMobs* item 'internal_name'.
 See [here](https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/Items).
 Example:
     ```